 Reformers and traditionalists appear to be squaring off for a showdown.
 The outcome will depend in large part on the ability of each side to overcome deep internal differences and act cohesively and resolutely.
-The stakes are extremely high, and both sides probably realize that once they make their final push for power they will begin what could well be a life and death struggle. $b(\hat{a}), (\hat{b})(3)$ place more or less within the old system, although the new regime would still be unstable.
-His retirement alone would solve nothing, however, and there is no certainty that whoever replaced him would do any better.
-(69(1)/(49)(3))
+The stakes are extremely high, and both sides probably realize that once they make their final push for power they will begin what could well be a life and death struggle.

 Gorbachev.
 Gorbachev's actions will play a critical role in how this struggle plays out.
 The longer he stays in office, the worse the political and economic situation is likely to become, increasing the chances that the current political system will be swept away.
-If he left office now, however, there would still be a possibility that his succession could take
+If he left office now, however, there would still be a possibility that his succession could take place more or less within the old system, although the new regime would still be unstable.
+His retirement alone would solve nothing, however, and there is no certainty that whoever replaced him would do any better.

-SECRET ~ (b)(1), ^(b) (b)(1), (b)(3) 50 usc 402
+(b) (1), (b)(b)(1), (b)(3)

 Gorbachev's recent statements and actions suggest that he desperately wants to hold on to power and will be extremely reluctant to step aside voluntarily.
-He and his advisors appear to be minimizing his problems and he may still believe he can turn things around soon. (b)(1), (b)(3)

-(b) (1), (b) (3) (b) (1), (b) (3) Gorbachev appears to be getting a slanted picture of what is going on since his flow of information is now largely controlled by the KGB and traditionalists. (b) (b) (1), (b) (3)
+He and his advisors appear to be minimizing his problems and he may still believe he can turn things around soon. (b)(1), (b)(3) Gorbachev appears (b)(1), (b)(3) to be getting a slanted picture of what is going on since his flow of information is now largely controlled by the KGB and traditionalists. (b) (b)(1), (b)(3) It cannot be ruled out that as his frustrations continue to grow Gorbachev would voluntarily step aside, especially if he believed this would help achieve his vision of the Soviet future. (b)(1), (b)(3)(b)(1), (b)(3) His continuing health problems might also influence his thinking on retirement.
+Although his heart problem has probably been stabilized by medication, it still poses a danger and